 Wilson and his team are fans of AxisTV since they successfully replaced a bulletin board for printed student advertising with digital signage.
-They have also tied AxisTV into the school’s cable TV system to broadcast notices for student organizations.
+They’ve also tied AxisTV into the school’s cable TV system to broadcast notices for student organizations.

-Embry-Riddle uses its channel player in Prescott to feed a 63-inch screen in the school’s visitor center.
-One player in Daytona is connected to displays in the student union and also feeds the school’s cable channel 18, so that AxisTV messages can be seen everywhere on campus.
-The third player is connected to three 42-inch screens at the College of Aviation.
+Embry-Riddle uses its player in Prescott to feed a 63-inch screen in the school’s visitor center.
+One player in Daytona is connected to displays in the student union and also feeds the school’s cable channel, so that AxisTV messages can be seen everywhere on campus.
+The third player is connected to screens at the College of Aviation.

-The school’s College of Aviation has expanded their digital signage system with AxisTV’s Professional edition.
+The school’s College of Aviation has expanded the use of their own digital signage.
 The college has three large displays showing a split screen with half devoted to campus-wide communications and the other half broadcasting messages specific to the College of Aviation.
 The campus-wide and student organization playlist is run by the school’s Information Center through the Dean of Student Life on Campus, and it presents the same content that runs on its campus cable channel.